Last updated: March 2021

 Are your contact details up to date?

-We hope the below frequently asked questions (FAQs) also help to provide you with more information about managing your treatment, care and support services.
+We hope the frequently asked questions (FAQs) below help to provide you with more information about managing your treatment, care and support services.

-Where can I find easy to understand information about Coronavirus?
+Where can I find easy to understand information about COVID-19?

 What do the social distancing and hygiene requirements mean for me?

-My support worker did not show up today when I expected them.
+My support worker didn't show up today when I expected them.
 What should I do?

 What happens if I, or someone in my household, is required to self-isolate?